Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Acknowledgments

+The authors acknowledge the French National Research Agency (ANR) for its financial support of the System On Chip Design leveraging Artificial Intelligence (SODA) project under grant ANR-23-IAS3-0004 and the JCJC project DeSNAP ANR-24-CE23-1895-01.
+This work is also supported by Hi!
+PARIS and ANR/France 2030 program ANR-23-IACL-0005.

-This supplementary material offers additional technical details and formal proofs to complement the main paper.
-The document is structured as follows: Appendix~\ref{app:implementation} discusses more detailed implementation details of \method.
-Formal proofs of the main propositions are presented in Appendix~\ref{app:proofs}, while Appendix~\ref{app:complexity} analyzes the algorithmic complexity of our approach.
+The appendices offer additional technical details and formal proofs to complement the main paper.
+The document is structured as follows: Our detailed rationale for the probabilistic modeling is presented in Appendix \ref{app:prob_modeling}.
+Formal proofs of the main propositions are presented in Appendix~\ref{app:proofs}.
 Appendix~\ref{app::coarsening} describes our procedure for sampling coarsening sequences.
+Appendix~\ref{app:coarsening_example} provides illustrative examples of coarsening sequences.
+Appendix~\ref{app:experiments} outlines the experimental setup, including hyperparameter choices and numerical results.
+Appendix~\ref{app:implementation} discusses more detailed implementation details of \method.
 Algorithms for model training and sampling featured hypergraphs are detailed in Appendix~\ref{app::training_sampling}.
-Appendix~\ref{app:experiments} outlines the experimental setup, including hyperparameter choices and numerical results.
-Validation curves for multiple datasets are shown in Appendix~\ref{app:validation_curves}.
-Appendix~\ref{app:coarsening_example} provides illustrative examples of coarsening sequences, and Appendix~\ref{app:visual_examples} presents visual comparisons between training and generated samples.
+Appendix~\ref{app:complexity} analyzes the algorithmic complexity of our approach.
+Appendix \ref{sec:detailed_results} presents detailed numerical results for the ablation studies.
+Appendix~\ref{app:visual_examples} presents visual comparisons between training and generated samples.